swiftxml/Roadmap/README.md

 - Pipeline: A first compilation (or after `swift package clean`) gives warnings about missing dependencies (but then compiles just fine).

+## Improvements

+- Optimizations for the parser (perhaps by foregoing precise localization of incorrect UTF-8 encoding).

 ## Additions

 Additional features may be implemented, provided the necessary resources are available.